 In its 2022 Terrorism and Terrorism Financing Risk Assessment, the AMLC rated the threats and vulnerabilities posed by terrorism and terrorism financing as upper medium high and medium high, respectively, with a consequential impact rated as high.
-Although the overall terrorism and terrorism financing risk in the Philippines was
+Although the overall terrorism and terrorism financing risk in the Philippines was downgraded from high to medium high, the continued characterization of inherent risks as high lacks clarity and appears to exaggerate threats within the NPO sector without supporting evidence.

 The AMLC cited a 145% increase in STRs related to terrorism and TF in 2021 compared to 2020 and a 73% increase in the first semester of 2022 compared to the same period in 2021.
 However, when examined in context, these figures are misleading.
-According to the AMLC itself, STRs are filed "based on referrals from the AMLC, and/or other LEAs, adverse news, rejected transactions, and pursuant to ATC designations despite having no transactions at the time of reporting."
-This reveals that STR submissions often reflect suspicions and administrative designations rather than unlawful financial activity, raising concerns about their reliability as indicators of genuine threats.
+According to the AMLC itself, STRs are filed "based on referrals from the AMLC, and/or other law enforcement agencies (LEAs), adverse news, rejected transactions, and pursuant to ATC designations despite having no transactions at the time of reporting."64 This reveals that STR submissions often reflect suspicions and administrative designations rather than unlawful financial activity, raising concerns about their reliability as indicators of genuine threats.
 Such approach further highlights the flawed practice of targeting groups and individuals based only on perceptions of association with designated terrorists.